intel/mic/USAGE.rst

 Now mic will use bootstrap to create image by default, and to meet your requirement, you can also change the setting for bootstrap (/etc/mic/bootstrap.conf):

-[main]
+| [main]
-distro_name = tizen  # which distro will be used for creating bootstrap rootdir = /var/tmp/mic-bootstrap  # which dir will be located when creating bootstrap enable = true # whether to enable the bootstrap mode
+| # which distro will be used for creating bootstrap
+| distro_name = tizen
+| # which dir will be located when creating bootstrap
+| rootdir = /var/tmp/mic-bootstrap
+| # whether to enable the bootstrap mode
+| enable = true
+|

-[tizen] # the supported distro for creating bootstrap
+| [tizen] # the supported distro for creating bootstrap
-optional:  # which packages will be optional when creating bootstrap for this distro
+| # which packages will be optional when creating bootstrap for this distro
+| optional:
-packages:  # which packages will be required when creating bootstrap for this distro
+| # which packages will be required when creating bootstrap for this distro
+| packages:

 KNOWN ISSUES
 ============